Configuration and Benchmarking of $\mathrm{e}^+\mathrm{e}^-$ Processes with K4GeneratorsConfig: Implementation

 One consideration for the input to MC generators is the choice of input parameters, with specific numerical values, which must be chosen in a manner that ensures the results are gauge invariant and logically consistent, both in the chosen input parameters and in the corresponding derived parameters.
 In particular, one has some freedom in the choice of electroweak input schemes as described in Section~5.1 of~\cite{Denner:2019vbn}.

 In our package, the electroweak scheme with the Fermi constant ($G_F$) and the masses of the electroweak gauge bosons ($m_\textrm{W}$ and $m_\textrm{Z}$) is used.
-Most of the generators, e.g., \madgraph, \sherpa and \whizard, support this scheme while others, e.g., \kkmc and \pythia need the electroweak mixing angle.
+Most of the generators, e.g., \madgraph, \sherpa and \whizard, support this scheme while others, e.g., \kkmc, \herwig and \pythia need the electroweak mixing angle, with \herwig also requiring the inverse of the electromagnetic coupling constant at zero momentum transfer.
 As a consequence either a scheme translation has to be performed on the fly, possibly having to include radiative corrections to translate the parameters into effective coupling constants.
 Or the parameter set is extended to include the derived parameters as well.
 The latter solution was chosen for this package.

 The full list of allowed parameters is provided in \Cref{tab:ParameterSet}.
 To maintain internal consistency, certain parameters are treated as derived quantities such as the electromagnetic coupling constant as its inverse is customarily used.
 The same approach applies to Yukawa couplings, which are computed from the corresponding quark masses and the vacuum expectation value(VEV).
 The latter defined as $2\cdot m_\textrm{Z}/\sqrt{g_1^2+g_2^2}\sim 246~\textrm{GeV}$ with $g_1$ and $g_2$ the coupling constants associated to the $U(1)_Y$ and $SU(2)_L$ groups of the Standard Model.